Formal Modeling and Verification of the Algorand Consensus Protocol in CADP: Algorand Consensus Protocol

 \item The logical structure of the protocol -- organized in numbered steps inside rounds -- is maintained by nodes based on local state and timeout checks, not global synchronization.

 \end{itemize}

 \end{itemize}

 These assumptions have direct consequences on the internal logic of the Algorand consensus process.
-For example, when a verifier at step $s$ of BBA$^{*}$ checks whether an ending condition is satisfied, it does so by analyzing messages received within a $\lambda$-bounded time window and filtering only those messages that originate from the correct round $r$ and step $s-1$, contain valid VRF credentials proving committee membership, and carry a bit value.
+For example, when a verifier at step $s$ of round $r$ of BBA$^{*}$ checks whether an ending condition is satisfied, it does so by analyzing the messages received within a $\lambda$-bounded time window and filtering only those messages that originate from the correct round $r$ and step $s-1$, contain valid VRF credentials proving committee membership, and carry a bit value.

 By relying on $\lambda$ and $\Lambda$ for timeout enforcement, Algorand ensures that steps progress deterministically and safely.
 An adversary cannot exploit timing uncertainty to delay the protocol indefinitely or to equivocate between subgroups of honest nodes.
-The bounded-delay model also supports the use of player replaceability, because each committee in every round and step is independently and randomly selected, with no participant needing to persist across rounds or be globally coordinated.
+The bounded-delay model also supports the use of player replaceability, because each committee in every step of every round is independently and randomly selected, with no participant needing to persist across rounds or be globally coordinated.
 This design achieves a high degree of decentralization, while remaining resilient against a powerful, adaptive adversary capable of delaying -- but not indefinitely disrupting -- communication.